A Living Will is a type of health care directive that lets you define your wishes for medical treatment and care in an emergency situation.

 What Is a Living Will?

-In addition, it is not the same as a Last Will and Testament, which explains how you want your property and other items to be distributed when you die.
-A Living Will explains your medical care wishes while you are living.
+It’s different from a DNR, which only authorizes healthcare professionals to withhold life-saving treatment such as CPR.
+Also, it is not the same as a Last Will and Testament, which explains how you want your property and other items to be distributed when you die.

-What is the difference between a Living Will and a medical power of attorney?
+What is the difference between a Living Will and a Medical Power of Attorney?

-A Living Will is a document specifically outlining your desires for end-of-life care by your own specifications and on your own terms.
-On the other hand, a Medical Power of Attorney gives someone you trust the power to make these medical decisions for you should you be unable to do so.
+A Living Will outlines your desires for end-of-life care according to your specifications and terms, while an MPOA gives someone you trust the power to make these medical decisions for you should you be unable to do so.

 Both documents allow you to define your medical preferences and ensure your healthcare decisions are respected and followed.